Microsoft Licensing: Virtualization

 Impact on Microsoft Licensing Decisions

-1. VMware → Hyper-V migration: Organizations moving to Windows Server Hyper-V need to license the Hyper-V hosts with Windows Server Datacenter or Standard.
-If migrating from vSphere to Hyper-V, you eliminate VMware subscription costs but add Windows Server licensing costs (if not already licensed).
-For organizations with existing Microsoft EA agreements including Windows Server Datacenter with SA, Hyper-V is essentially "included" — the incremental licensing cost for the hypervisor layer is zero.
+1. VMware to Hyper-V migration: Organizations moving to Windows Server Hyper-V need to license the Hyper-V hosts with Windows Server Datacenter or Standard.
+For organizations with existing Microsoft EA agreements including Windows Server Datacenter with SA, Hyper-V is essentially included at zero incremental licensing cost.

-2. VMware → Azure migration: Microsoft is aggressively targeting VMware customers with its VMware Rapid Migration Plan offering steep discounts to migrate to Azure IaaS.
-Azure VMware Solution (AVS) runs VMware natively in Azure but now requires customers to bring their own VMware Cloud Foundation license from Broadcom (as of November 2025).
-For organizations moving to native Azure IaaS, Azure Hybrid Benefit allows existing Windows Server and SQL Server licenses with SA to be applied, reducing Azure compute costs by up to 40%.
+2. VMware to Azure migration: Microsoft is aggressively targeting VMware customers with steep discounts.
+Azure Hybrid Benefit allows existing Windows Server and SQL Server licenses with SA to be applied, reducing Azure compute costs by up to 40%.

-3. VMware → Azure Stack HCI: Microsoft positions Azure Stack HCI as a direct vSphere alternative for on-premises hybrid cloud.
-If you have Windows Server Datacenter licenses with SA, Microsoft reduces the Azure Stack HCI host service fee and Windows Server guest subscription cost — making it the most cost-effective migration path for organizations heavily invested in Microsoft licensing.
+3. VMware to Azure Stack HCI: Microsoft positions Azure Stack HCI as a direct vSphere alternative.
+If you have Windows Server Datacenter licenses with SA, Microsoft reduces the Azure Stack HCI host service fee and Windows Server guest subscription cost.

 Strategic Implication

 The Broadcom/VMware disruption has made hypervisor choice a licensing decision, not just a technology decision.
-Before renewing VMware subscriptions at 2–5× historical costs, model the total licensing cost of alternative platforms — Hyper-V (Windows Server Datacenter), Azure Stack HCI, Azure IaaS, or open-source options (Proxmox, KVM).
+Before renewing VMware subscriptions at 2 to 5x historical costs, model the total licensing cost of alternative platforms: Hyper-V (Windows Server Datacenter), Azure Stack HCI, Azure IaaS, or open-source options (Proxmox, KVM).
 In many cases, the combined Microsoft licensing + migration cost is lower than the VMware renewal over a 3-year horizon.
 Our Microsoft negotiation service helps model these scenarios.

 FeatureWindows Server 2022Windows Server 2025